- Neil Kedward

 Having graduated, I moved back to London to work at One Aldwych where I joined as a trainee and where I spent 3 happy years finally leaving to join The Berkeley as Reception Manager.
 The Berkeley was my home for the next 7 years progressing to a planning committee role as Food & Beverage Manager.
 In 2016 I had the opportunity to join the Phoenicia in Malta as Hotel Manager and helped to relaunch the hotel after a £20m refurbishment project.

 3 years later I find myself in Pembrokeshire – managing the Grove of Narberth and living in Saundersfoot – you could say I have come home from home.
 The Grove is a special place to work where taking care of people is at the core of all that we do.
-When not at work I love to have people over for dinner, read and spend time with my wife Jenya and daughter Catherine exploring Pembrokeshire.
+When not at work I love to have people over for dinner, read and spend time with my wife Jenya, and daughters Catherine and Alexandra, exploring Pembrokeshire.
 Especially the beaches, come rain or shine!

 I feel most fortunate to have been brought up in the Côte D’Azur, born in Cannes, to Tunisian parents.